5orenso/integer-base-converter/README.md

 [![GitHub version](https://badge.fury.io/gh/5orenso%2Finteger-base-converter.svg)](http://badge.fury.io/gh/5orenso%2Finteger-base-converter)
 [![npm version](https://badge.fury.io/js/integer-base-converter.svg)](http://badge.fury.io/js/integer-base-converter)

 A module for converting numbers between bases.
 Convert your number from base10 to base2-60.

+This module can be useful for different application.

+__Examples:__

+* __URL shortener__ or other places where you need you number to be presented in a shorted fashion.
+Instead of: https://example.com/123456789 you get

 ## Quick start